 Pinenuts.
 I recommend toasting them as they give off a more complex flavour.
 They can be expensive so you can swap with walnuts or flaked almonds for a similar crunch.
 Use some for the pesto and some to top.

 Silken tofu.
 Creates a smooth and creamy pesto pasta sauce without cream, making it lighter, higher in protein, while still keeping it rich and velvety.
+Alternatively, you could use some Greek yogurt like I do for my big mac pasta salad.

 Basil.
 Fresh is recommended as it creates the best flavour for the pesto sauce.